A good friend reached out with this story and perhaps you can relate.

 Candace felt empowered.
 My friend felt relieved and proud.

-Things don’t get solved overnight but with grace and space, some listening skills, parenting strategy, including being on the same page and having a united front, and keeping an eye on the prize, kids can not only survive uncomfortable and mean situations but thrive.
+Things don’t get solved overnight but with grace and space, some listening skills, parenting strategy, including having a united front, and keeping an eye on the prize, kids can not only survive uncomfortable and mean situations but thrive.
 Candace’s loyalty is worth noting and she walked away with an additional skill of assertiveness.

 And as it turns out, when my friend respectfully shared her concerns with some of the other parents, they were experiencing similar things with their children.
 We all need a strategy.
 We all need other trusted adults.

 I’m sending good thoughts for the beginning of a smooth and happy 2022-2023 school year.